Aliases for PTPN14 Gene

 GeneCards Summary for PTPN14 Gene

 PTPN14 (Protein Tyrosine Phosphatase, Non-Receptor Type 14) is a Protein Coding gene.
 Diseases associated with PTPN14 include choanal atresia and lymphedema and choanal atresia.
-Among its related pathways are PAK Pathway.
-GO annotations related to this gene include protein tyrosine phosphatase activity and receptor tyrosine kinase binding.
+Among its related pathways are PAK Pathway and Angiogenesis (CST).
+GO annotations related to this gene include phosphatase activity and transcription cofactor activity.
 An important paralog of this gene is PTPN6.

 UniProtKB/Swiss-Prot for PTPN14 Gene